Updated 13 September, 2021.

 With the AI power of the computer vision systems, a chest Computed tomography (CT) scan can be analyzed in 50 seconds.
 Quickly detecting whether or not a patient has COVID-19, depending on whether there are lesions on the lungs.
 As more CT images of lungs are fed into the AI-powered system, it’s becoming more accurate at detecting the relevant symptoms.
 In another study, AI and Computer Vision technology is being used to create a deep learning model to differentiate Coronavirus from pneumonia and other lung diseases.
 Doctors and scientists collaborated across China, using it to identify cases in comparison to other chest problems that exhibit similar symptoms.

-Beyond these immediate and valuable examples, Computer Vision was already making an impact across the healthcare sector.
+Beyond these immediate and valuable examples, Computer Vision in health industry was already making an impact across the healthcare sector.
 Let’s look at a few other ways this technology was already proving its worth in the medical world.

 4 other examples of Computer Vision in healthcare

-Before this virus emerged, there were already other ways Computer Vision and AI was proving useful in healthcare.
+Before this virus emerged, there were already other applications of Computer Vision in the medical field and AI was proving useful in healthcare.

 Medical imagery was a long-established field in healthcare before Computer Vision became mainstream.
-Now with the integration of Computer Vision technology, it strengthens personalized medical plans, decision making and care assistance.
+Now with the integration of Computer Vision technology, it strengthens personalized medical plans, decision making, and care assistance.
+Computer vision projects in healthcare are numerous and varied in their applications.

-It’s already helping doctors, across a range of specialisms, with image annotation, image segmentation, multimodal image fusion, and other possibilities that didn't exist until recently.
+Medical vision technology is already helping doctors, across a range of specialisms, with image annotation, image segmentation, multimodal image fusion, and other possibilities that didn't exist until recently.
 A wide range of specialist systems are being evaluated as part of FDA trials.
-Some that have already being approved are playing a role in the diagnosis of patients, supporting decision making and helping doctors create more accurate and effective treatment plans.
+Some that have already been approved are playing a role in the diagnosis of patients, supporting decision making and helping doctors create more accurate and effective treatment plans.

 2. Medical startups using Computer Vision solutions

-One company, Zebra Medical Vision, has developed a Computer Vision solution to identify coronary calcium scores.
+One custom Сomputer Vision development company, Zebra Medical Vision, has developed a Computer Vision solution to identify coronary calcium scores.
 Another firm, Artery, has developed something similar to detect the flow of blood through the body without an MRI.
 Bay Labs are using another solution based on the same principles to detect cardiovascular disease using ultrasounds.

 It takes years of training for doctors and lab technicians to detect health conditions.
 Especially the rarer, more difficult to diagnose ones, which means mistakes can be made.
 Whereas, with an AI-powered and cloud-based solution, the number of images being analyzed in the system will increase accurate diagnosis.